ryan-mcclue/musings/rage-against-the-machine.md

 However, often used in replace of a name that is too long to type, leading to unclear types and over complication

 Virtually every week a new 'container-specifier' project appears on Github

+C grew out of existing code.
+All new languages trying to be a top-down design on the opinions of a single programmer (BDFL) Just have a simple language with ideal metaprogramming/code generation facilities so the programmer can decide, not the language designer